defragmentator/mitmsqlproxy/README.md

 ```

 ## No certificate needed
-Self-signed certificate is generated on the fly.
+Self-signed certificate is generated on-the-fly.
 For default configuration of SQL libraries, it will work (only login packet is encrypted).
 If on client side full encryption is forced ("Encrypt connection" is selected or "Encrypt=true;" is present in the connection string) **it will work only when "Trust server certificate" is selected or 'TrustServerCertificate=true' is in connection string**.
 Trusted cerificate can be also provided in command line.

 If needed custom user cert can be loaded from a file.